Physician Burnout Solutions:

 Measures an individual's degree of psychological capital (Hope, Efficacy, Resilience, and Optimism).
 Psychological capital is related to multiple workplace performance outcomes: lower absenteeism, less cynicism and intention to quit, higher job satisfaction, greater commitment, and organizational citizenship behaviors.

-The PCQ is published by Mind Garden and available for purchase.
+The PCQ is published by Mind Garden.

 Distress